-- Keep the weight in your right leg and drop your left knee.
+- Keep the weight on your right leg and drop your left knee.

 - Lower your body until your right thigh is parallel to the floor and your shin vertical (90 degrees).

-- Straighten back up and alternate with left leg.
+- Straighten back up and alternate with the left leg.
 Repeat 20 times.